Nice to meet you.

 You'll also want to make sure the actual content in your design is valuable to your customers.

 • Chunk your content.
 A huge block of content on a website is overwhelming to visitors.
 In fact, most people don’t read a lot of content on sites as it is, so they will almost never read a dense display of text.
 Combat this pitfall by chunking your content—break it up into small paragraphs.
 Include headers for the paragraphs or display them in a list format.
-This kind of content is easily digestible so a possible conversion opportunity won’t be lost.
+Creating digestible content ensures that a possible conversion opportunity won’t be lost.

 • Write catchy headers.
 Engaging content is a must—you don’t want a snooze fest.
 While not every sentence on your site will keep users at the edge of their seats, catchy headers are the hook that keeps them reading on to the more informative, less exciting content.